Notes & Micro-decisions

 - Conflict check — does this contradict an active decision?

 - Overlap check — does an existing decision already cover this topic?
-(Rejected if >70% word overlap.)

-/q-reason hasn't been invoked in the current session, the agent won't auto-capture.
+invoked in the current session, the agent won't auto-capture.

 the rationale is recorded properly.

-When auto-capture is active, it does NOT trigger for:
+Auto-capture does NOT trigger for:

 - Formatting choices, import ordering, variable naming (too trivial)